PatrickJS/awesome-angular/README.md

 * [angular-svg-round-progressbar](https://github.com/crisbeto/angular-svg-round-progressbar) - Angular module that uses SVG to create a circular progressbar.
 * [ng-circle-progress](https://github.com/bootsoon/ng-circle-progress) - A simple circle progress component created for Angular based on SVG Graphics.
 * [ngx-loading-buttons](https://github.com/dkreider/ngx-loading-buttons) - A lightweight Angular library to add a loading spinner to your Angular Material buttons.
+* [ngx-lazy-directive](https://github.com/tuphan-27/ngx-lazy-directive) - Provides an easy way to lazy load components combined with the `*ngIf` directive, thereby reducing the First Contentful Paint time when a module is large.

 #### Loggers